How to Create a Beautiful Decoupage Bar Top

 Once everything is in place you are ready to pour on the two-part epoxy.
 I recommend using Envirotex Lite.
 Envirotex comes as a two-part epoxy resin that needs to be mixed thoroughly before pouring it on.
 No need to rush as it takes over 24 hours to set and up to several weeks for a full cure.
 In the first few days, if you set a beer glass on the bar top, it will leave an indentation.
 Don’t worry though, the indentation will gradually disappear.

 Envirotex is a self-leveling epoxy resin which is why you get a glass-like surface once it’s cured.
 The biggest trick is making sure you have a fully sealed perimeter before you start pouring or all the expensive epoxy will wind up on your floor.
 As a mixed liquid, it has a very low viscosity and will stay that way for up to 6 or more hours.
 Eventually, it will start to harden, but very, very slowly, especially with a thick pour.
 Patience is required.

 Flame Out the Bubbles:

-Envirotex is not flammable at all, in fact the best way to drive out tiny air bubbles is to use a propane torch which forces air to the surface.
+Envirotex is not flammable at all, in fact, the best way to drive out tiny air bubbles is to use a propane torch that forces air to the surface.
 Most bubbles make their way out on their own, but the torch method works great to speed the process.
-Just be sure you didn't apply fresh polyurethane instead of Envirotex or your bar will go up in flames.
+Just be sure you didn’t apply fresh polyurethane instead of Envirotex or your bar will go up in flames.